-Gain from Sale or Exchange of Residence (Home), IRC 121 \$277,000,000 --- ---------------
+Gain from Sale or Exchange of Residence (Home), IRC 121 \$298,000,000 --- ---------------

 A taxpayer may exclude from income up to \$250,000 (\$500,000 for married couples filing jointly) of capital gain realized on the sale or exchange of a residence.
 The taxpayer generally must have owned and occupied the home as a principal residence for at least two of the five years prior to the sale.
-An individual not meeting the ownership or residence requirements is allowed a pro rata amount of the exclusion if the sale or exchange is due to a change in employment, health, or other unforeseen circumstances.
+An individual not meeting the ownership or residence requirements is allowed a pro rata amount of the exclusion if the sale or exchange is due to a change in employment, health or other unforeseen circumstances.
 The exclusion is allowed on only one sale every two years, and it is not permitted on properties in which depreciation is allowed for rental or business use.

-Gain from Sale or Exchange of Qualified Small Business Stock, \$5,200,000 IRC 1202 , s.
-71.98(5)
+Gain from Sale or Exchange of Qualified Small Business Stock, IRC 1202, \$6,400,000 s.
+71.98(5) \$6,400,000

-For assets acquired after December 31, 2013, Wisconsin conforms to the federal exclusion for gains from small business stock, but allows a 50% exclusion rather than the federal 100% exclusion.
+For taxable years beginning after December 31, 2018, Wisconsin conforms to the federal exclusion for gains from small business stock.
 The qualifying stock must be held by individuals for more than five years, while the qualifying small business must have gross assets that do not exceed \$50 million at the time the stock is issued.

-Social Security Benefits, IRC 86 \$215,000,000 --- ---------------
+Social Security Benefits, IRC 86 \$182,000,000 ---------------------------------- ---------------

 Old-age and survivors' insurance benefit payments, state old-age assistance payments, and Medicare benefits are generally excluded from the gross income of the person receiving such benefits.
-Federal law subjects up to 50% of benefits to tax when income exceeds a base amount and up to 85% of benefits when income exceeds an adjusted base amount.
+Federal law subjects up to 50 percent of benefits to tax when income exceeds a base amount and up to 85 percent of benefits when income exceeds an adjusted base amount.
 In this determination, income equals modified adjusted gross income plus one-half of social security.

-The base amounts for determining tax on up to 50% of benefits are \$25,000 for single persons, including married persons filing separately who lived apart from their spouses for the full tax year; \$32,000 for married couples filing a joint return; and \$0 for married persons filing separately who lived with their spouses for at least part of the year.
-The adjusted base amounts for taxing up to 85% of benefits are \$34,000 for single persons, \$44,000 for married couples, and \$0 for married persons filing separately and living with their spouses for at least part of the year.
+The base amounts for determining tax on up to 50 percent of benefits are \$25,000 for single persons, including married persons filing separately who lived apart from their spouses for the full tax year; \$32,000 for married couples filing a joint return; and \$0 for married persons filing separately who lived with their spouses for at least part of the year.
+The adjusted base amounts for taxing up to 85 percent of benefits are \$34,000 for single persons, \$44,000 for married couples, and \$0 for married persons filing separately and living with their spouses for at least part of the year.